 YOU NEED MORE THAN JUST ICE

 It is not enough to simply expose a bulge to external cooling.
 You must secure fat cells in place during the procedure.
-This is essential because fat cells protect themselves by pulling away from the skin.
+This is essential because fat cells avoid cold outside temperatures by pulling themselves inwards towards the body, away from the surface of the skin.

 To overcome this natural response, CoolSculpting applicators incorporate a sophisticated vacuum mechanism.
 This mechanism gently pulls the bulge inside the applicator, drawing fat cells up towards the surface, suctioning them in place for the duration of the treatment.
 This mechanism prevents fat cells from retreating inwards and exposes them to 360-degree cooling.